Bioethanol Fuel - Fuel For Your Bioethanol Fire

 As already mentioned, ethanol is produced from biological materials or waste.
 One of these raw materials is starch or sugar.
 These two raw materials are available in many plants or grains that are locally available in many different countries.
 In Europe, the starch is mostly based on wheat and the sugar is mostly derived from sugar beets.
 In other countries and continents, sugar cane, corn, sugar millet or even the Asian cassava root is also often used.

-As already mentioned in another section, there is also the so-called "cellulose ethanol".
+There is also the so-called "cellulose ethanol".
 This is obtained from cheaper plant residues such as straw or wood residues.
-The great thing about this is that the plant residues are usually very inexpensive and also grow on soils that are not of too high quality.
-The end product in both processes is "bioethanol" and there are therefore no differences between the two products.
+The great thing about this is that the plant residues are usually very inexpensive and also grow on soils that are not high quality.
+The end product in both processes is "bioethanol" and there is therefore no differences between the two products.

 In order to obtain the glucose, i.e. the sugar, the respective raw materials have to be processed.
 The wheat we use is the first ground.
 Enzymes are then added to the ground wheat, which converts the starch in the wheat into sugar.
 Raw materials containing cellulose, such as straw, are processed in the same way.